 - Improving User Experience: Navigation updates/changes, Improvements to UI, blog layout or enhancing/adapting the mobile experience.

-- Personalizing to the User: Content offers that are tailored to various list segments, smart content/forms or personalization tokens.
+- Personalizing to the User: Content offers that are tailored to various list segments, smart content/forms or website personalization tools.

 - Marketing Assets to Build: Tools, marketing resources, or assets that are SEO-focused (these are assets that are going to bring value to the user and can build SEO for your site as well).